chaseruskin/orbit/docs/src/commands/read.md

 understanding of the available code.
 By default, it will display the code to the console.

-If no ip specification is provided through the '--ip' option, then it will assume to search the current working ip, if it exists.
+If no ip specification is provided through the `--ip` option, then it will assume to search the current working ip, if it exists.

-If '--file' is provided, then the source code will be written to a temporary read-only file.
+If `--file` is provided, then the source code will be written to a temporary read-only file.
 Also providing '--location' in this context will append the requested code segment's line and column number to the end of the generated filepath.

-The options '--start', '--end', and '--doc' all accept valid VHDL code to search for in the identified source code file.
-The '--doc' option will find the immediate single-line comments preceding the supplied code value.
+The options `--start`, `--end`, and `--doc` all accept valid VHDL code to search for in the identified source code file.
+The `--doc` option will find the immediate single-line comments preceding the supplied code value.

-The 'read' command attempts to clean the temporary directory at every call to it.
-To keep existing files alive while allowing new files to appear, use the '--keep' flag.
+The `read` command attempts to clean the temporary directory at every call to it.
+To keep existing files alive while allowing new files to appear, use the `--keep` flag.

 ## __OPTIONS__